mozilla/hawk/README.md

 Current version: **2.0**

 Note: 2.0 is the same exact protocol as 1.1.
-The version increment refelects a change in the internal error format used by the module and used by the node API.
+The version increment reflects a change in the internal error format used by the module and used by the node API.

 [![Build Status](https://secure.travis-ci.org/hueniverse/hawk.png)](http://travis-ci.org/hueniverse/hawk)